Llanz-dev/BoredList/README.md

 - I use HTML, SCSS and JavaScript to make this project.

 ## How to Run the Project
+- HTML
+- SCSS
+- JavaScript

+## How to Run the Project
 Just clone this and open the **index.html**.

 ## How to Use the Project